Andrew West (CC BY-NC-SA 2.0)

 A student and innovator from rural India.

-I split my time between data analysis to understand the smallest components of matter, instrumentation R&D and scientific capacity building programs to build the next generation of scientists in Latin-American.
-I am an advocate of virtual research and learning communities, as a way to strengthen scientific connections between developed and developing countries.
+I divide my time between data analysis to understand the smallest components of matter, instrumentation R&D, and science and education capacity building programs to build the next generation of scientists in Latin America.
+I am an advocate for virtual research and learning communities as a way to strengthen scientific connections between Europe and Latin America.

 Carly is a Senior Technician at the University of Western Australia, responsible for managing the archaeology laboratories, field safety, and equipment.
 She specialises in faunal analysis (zooarchaeology), and is passionate about connecting people with place and environment.